Community Information Guides FAQ

 My road is not on the map provided?
 My house is not listed in the correct boundary?

 The maps contained within Community Information Guides have been compiled using information from a range of authorised providers including the CFA, local councils and VicRoads.
-There are many individual custodians of the data that makes a map for example, Vic Roads for public roads, Department of Education and Early Childhood Developmen for schools, etc. The accuracy of any mapping product relies on the timely and accurate update of this data and/or from members of the public to update the Vic Map database.
+There are many individual custodians of the data that makes a map.
+For example, Vic Roads for public roads, Department of Education and Early Childhood Development for schools, etc. The accuracy of any mapping product relies on the timely and accurate update of this data and/or from members of the public to update the Vic Map database.

-There are some restrictions on how much detail can be shown on an A4 map so not every road and not every detail may be shown but the purpose is to articulate clearly all primary and secondary access and egress routes, key locations and facilities (such as, Neighbourhood Safer Places-Places of Last Resort – where available) and the next closest town, for example.
+There are some restrictions on how much detail can be shown on an A4 map so not every road and not every detail may be shown but the purpose is to articulate clearly all primary and secondary access and egress routes, key locations and facilities (such as, Neighbourhood Safer Places-Places of Last Resort and Community Fire Refuges – where available) and the next closest town, for example.

 Is there a list of communities most at risk?